alireza-hariri/go4py/docs/benchmark.md

 # Benchmarks

-This document presents benchmark results comparing the performance of Go4Py against standard Python implementations for some tasks. you can find the codes in the [examples](/examples/benchmarks/) dirctory.
+This document presents benchmark results comparing the performance of Go4Py against standard Python implementations for some selected tasks. you can find the codes in the [examples](/examples/benchmarks/) dirctory.
 The "speedup" indicates how much faster Go4Py is compared to the corresponding Python implementation.
 A value greater than 1x means Go4Py is faster, while a value less than 1x means Go4Py is slower.

 *   These benchmarks are specific to the environment and versions used during testing.
 Results may vary depending on hardware and software configuration.
 *   `n` represents an input parameter to the Python function.